jump-dev/JuMP.jl/README.md

 **See [NEWS](https://github.com/JuliaOpt/JuMP.jl/tree/master/NEWS.md) for
-a list of the significant breaking changes in the upcoming JuMP 0.19 release and instructions on how to try the beta version.**
+a list of the significant breaking changes in the upcoming JuMP 0.19 release and for instructions on how to try the beta version.**

 **Latest Release**: 0.18.4 (`release-0.18` branch)
   * [Documentation](http://www.juliaopt.org/JuMP.jl/0.18/)